How a Heart attack Actually Happens

-According to Centers for Disease Control and Prevention (CDC), cardiovascular disease (CVD) is the leading cause of death for men and women in the United States accounting for 1 in every 4 deaths and killing someone every 36 seconds.
-Coronary artery disease (CAD) is the most common type of heart disease, and killed 365,914 people in 2017.
+According to the Centers for Disease Control and Prevention (CDC), cardiovascular disease (CVD) is the leading cause of death for men and women in the United States accounting for 1 in every 4 deaths and killing someone every 36 seconds.
+Coronary artery disease (CAD) is the most common type of heart disease and killed 365,914 people in 2017.
 About 18.2 million adults age 20 and older have CAD and 1 in 5 deaths from CAD happen in adults younger than 65 years old.

 Someone has a heart attack every 40 seconds in the US (about 805,000 per year).
 Of these, 605,000 are a first heart attack; 200,000 happen to people who have already had a heart attack; and about 1 in 5 heart attacks is silent, meaning that the damage is done, but the person is not aware of it.

 I have anecdotally observed a common misperception, amongst both healthcare providers and consumers, about how a heart attack actually occurs – that a heart attack occurs simply because of a plumbing problem.
 The blame gets placed on cholesterol being too high.
 The argument is that cholesterol causes plaque to develop in an artery of the heart that becomes large enough that it eventually blocks off the artery and stops blood flow downstream.
 It surely sounds plausible but it’s not quite the case.